Niagara Assertive Street Outreach Team

 * Port Colborne Community Association for Resource Extensions (Port Cares)

-Persons experiencing unsheltered homelessness or a community members who are concerned about someone experiencing unsheltered homelessness can contact the NASO team by calling 2-1-1.
+Persons experiencing unsheltered homelessness or community members who are concerned about someone experiencing unsheltered homelessness can contact the NASO team by calling 2-1-1.